Who is responsible for what?

 - Complete the Job Start Verification form and submit it to your work experience or Co-operative Education coordinator

-- Complete the Student Feedback form and submit it to your work experience or Co-operative Education coordinator
+- Complete the Student Check-in: Month 1 form and submit it to your work experience or Co-operative Education coordinator

 - Submit course work as outlined in your course outline

-- Ensure the Employer Evaluation of Student Work Performance (mid-term) form is completed by your supervisor and a copy is sent to your work experience or Co-operative Education coordinator
+- Ensure the Employer Evaluation of Work Term Performance form is completed by your supervisor and a copy is sent to your work experience or Co-operative Education coordinator

 At or near the end of your work term or internship

-- Ensure the Employer Evaluation of Student Work Performance (final) form is completed by your supervisor and a copy is sent to your work experience or Co-operative Education coordinator
+- Ensure the Employer Evaluation of Work Term Performance (final) form is completed by your supervisor and a copy is sent to your work experience or Co-operative Education coordinator

-- Complete your course work and submit it to your faculty instructor or Co-operative Education coordinator
+- Complete your course work and submit it to your faculty instructor or Co-operative Education/work experience coordinator

 This checklist is intended to provide you with a "quick guide" to your responsibilities as a work term or internship student.
 Consult the course outline for detailed information about the assignments, how they will be evaluated, and other specifics related to your work term or internship.